JackGerry1/JackGerry1/README.md

 - 📖 I’m currently improving at **Javascript & PHP**

-- 🌱 In the future I will be working on **Mobile App Development & Data Structures & Algorithms**
+- 🌱 In the future I will be learning about **Mobile App Development & Data Structures & Algorithms**

 ---